JamesHizon/Step-6-Open-ended-Capstone/README.md

 If I do want to ensure that I can efficiently extract, load and transform 100s of GBs or more data using Spark via EMR Cluster, I would need to ensure that I update my cluster configuration settings.
 Yet, because of my finances and time are limited (and given that this is just for developing my DE Project and understanding of how to integrate big data technology to develop a large-scale data pipeline), the most cost-effective approach I can think of is to merely automate extraction of nearly 100 GBs of data, and transform nearly 1-2 GBs of data to be analyzed using AWS Glue, Athena and Quicksight.

+An alternative approach to ensuring that I can still transform and save files to be stored in desired file path is to play with string manipulation applied to the file name s.t.
+I filter out file name's with date that I have already used up.